Kot Lakhpat

-Kot Lakhpat (Punjabi language, کوٹ لکھپت) is a residential neighborhood and union council of Gulberg Tehsil in Lahore, Punjab, Pakistan.
+Kot Lakhpat (Punjabi language, کوٹ لکھپت) is a largely residential neighborhood and union council of Gulberg Tehsil in Lahore, Punjab, Pakistan.
 The neighborhood is both a residential and industrial area.
 It is located at 31° 27' 57N 74° 20' 14E.

 Kot Lakhpat is bordered by the Defence Housing Society to the east and Lahore Township to the west.
-Kot Lakhpat railway station, Lahore Race Club, Quaid-e-Azam Industrial Estate and Central Jail Lahore which is commonly known as Kot Lakhpat Jail are situated in this neighbourhood.
+Kot Lakhpat railway station, Lahore Race Club, Quaid-e-Azam Industrial Estate and Central Jail Lahore, commonly known as Kot Lakhpat Jail, and Kot Lakhpat courts are situated in this neighbourhood.